Looking for support for your finance function? Book a time with an expert.

 • Small businesses and freelancers

-• Businesses with super short sales cycles
+• Businesses that have super short sales cycles

 These businesses benefit from the simplicity of cash accounting without suffering significantly from its reporting limitations.